Abdallah Msambachi Calls for Accelerated Soybean Growth at the Tanzania Poultry Show 2024

 Collaboration at the Heart of TSSI

 Msambachi emphasized the importance of partnerships in making the TSSI a reality.
 “This is a program we are implementing with four main partners,” he explained, highlighting the diversity and strength of the collaboration.
 Apart from SAGCOT, the International Institute of Tropical Agriculture (IITA), Aspires Tanzania, and the World Food Programme (WFP) are the key players driving the initiative forward.
-“These four organizations form the core of the Tanzania Sustainable Soybean Initiative, which is designed to address the challenges and opportunities in the soybean value chain,” he said.
+“These four organizations form the core of the Tanzania Sustainable Soybean Initiative, designed to address the challenges and opportunities in the soybean value chain,” he said.

-Collaboration, in this context, is not just a buzzword but a foundational pillar of the TSSI’s success.
-Each partner brings its own expertise and focus areas to the table, creating a holistic approach to tackling the complexities of the soybean sector.
+In this context, collaboration is not just a buzzword but a foundational pillar of the TSSI’s success.
+Each partner brings its expertise and focus areas to the table, creating a holistic approach to tackling the complexities of the soybean sector.
 IITA, with its global reputation for agricultural research, offers cutting-edge insights into improving soybean yields and resilience.
 With its focus on agricultural policy, Aspires Tanzania helps ensure that the sector operates within a supportive regulatory framework.
 WFP through its Farmers to Market Alliance (FTMA), brings market access into sharp focus, ensuring that farmers can grow soybeans and sell them at fair prices.

 Challenges in the Soybean Sector: Identifying the Gaps